-Your 10% contribution will be paid directly to Baltic, who are on the registered list of approved training providers, the list is provided by the Skills Funding Agency.
+Your 10% contribution will be paid directly to Baltic, who are on the registered list of approved training providers, the list is provided by the Education and Skills Funding Agency.

 The government will then pay its share up to the funding cap limit for your chosen apprenticeship.